Who were the best managers of 2019 in the Premier League and what made them better than the rest?

 The common step for football players upon retirement is to step into management to extend their paid involvement in football and to use this opportunity to transfer the skills and experience they have gained during their career to younger generations.

-As the best Premier League managers, Frank Lampard, José Mourinho, Pep Guardiola, Ole Gunnar Solskjaer and some others have made the transition from player to manager, currently finding themselves in charge at prestigious clubs.
+, Frank Lampard, José Mourinho, Pep Guardiola, Ole Gunnar Solskjaer and some others have made the transition from player to manager, currently finding themselves in charge at prestigious clubs.

 They all enjoyed tremendously successful playing and managing careers.